arjundubey-cr/golang/Notes.md

    1. Case insensitive; almost
    2. Variable type should be knows in advance
    3. Everything is a type
-   4. Umm..
+   4. So..
 What are types?
       1. String
       2. Bool
       3. Integer: uint8, uint64, int8, int64, uintptr (both signed and unsigned, aliases are involved too)